Henry Kulka: Work in New Zealand

 Kulka understood that he could not transplant his European mode of operation to New Zealand.
 He adapted remarkably well to the very different conditions of building, which included climate, construction methods, materials and availability of space.
 The compact style of building which characterized his more vertically oriented European work became less necessary.
 He retained many elements which characterized his European houses such as built in seating surrounding a fireplace, built in furniture in the periphery of rooms, raised dining areas opening on living space and flat roofs.
 He had an extraordinary sense of quality and recognized the beauty of New Zealand wood, lining his houses with fine wooden paneling.
 Kulka said that he "wanted the interiors of his houses to look like the inside of a violin."
-At first his style was considered to be eccentric and provocative by the public but in later years it became emulated by young modern architects.
+At first his style was considered to be eccentric and provocative by the public but in later years it was emulated by young modern architects.

 From 1940 until 1960 Kulka was the chief architect of the Fletcher Construction Company for whom he designed a large number of commercial and public buildings as well as private houses.
 His designs were diverse: family homes, bungalows, beach houses, bush baches, galleried houses, apartments, libraries, churches and monuments.
 These were largely realized in New Zealand, although he did build a limited amount of structures through Fletcher Building in Samoa, Tonga and Fiji.
 Kulka followed changes to building technology closely and employed these new techniques in his commercial designs.
-Kulka is estimated to have designed and realized over 100 commercial structures throughout the period of New Zealand's post war industrialization.
+Kulka is estimated to have designed and realized over a hundred commercial structures throughout the period of New Zealand's post-war industrialization.
 Characteristic features of Kulka's commercial structures include simple, solid facades and the avoidance of structural or decorative exhibitionism.
-His simple exterior envelopes accorded with a post war mood, which favoured civic modesty and utility.
+His simple exterior envelopes accorded with a post-war mood, which favoured civic modesty and utility.
 The reception and board rooms of these commercial structures were lined with indigenous wood and stone.
-Kulka introduced many innovations into his industrial designs including natural lighting and the introduction to New Zealand of the saw tooth factory ceiling.
-In the E. A Robinson building (1959) Kulka designed a double fenestration system so that offices within the deeper sections of that structure could benefit from internal glass facades which enabled natural light to permeate into these working spaces.
+Kulka introduced many innovations into his industrial designs including natural lighting and the introduction to New Zealand of the saw-tooth factory ceiling.
+In the E. A. Robinson building (1959) Kulka designed a double fenestration system so that offices within the deeper sections of that structure could benefit from internal glass facades which enabled natural light to reach them.
 In the entrance to Fletcher Building (1941–1942) Kulka designed a dramatic curved staircase lined with light marble and amber native wood.